 Even the most finely tuned hiring process can go sideways sometimes and lead to a horror story bad hire.
 Most companies treat bad hires in one of two ways: firing or avoidance.
 Neither of these makes for an effective first-choice strategy.
 Firing assumes that the person can’t be corrected or used well in some other capacity.
 Avoiding the bad hire problem perpetuates the issues.
-So, what can you do about those bad hires?
+So, how do you avoid making bad hires?

 If you hired someone, it means you thought they could do the job and mesh well with your company culture.
 Without undervaluing the importance of skills, that culture fit is often difficult to find and a critical factor in retention.
 For underperforming employees who show a good culture fit, it’s usually worth exploring the possibility of reassignment.
 Consider the skills they do excel at and whether those skills fit another role in the company.
 If you can get that employee in the right position, they may still thrive.

 Takeaway: Sometimes, a person is a bad hire for a position, not for the company.
 Consider other places you can use that employee.